Diarrhea in Babies: What’s Normal, What’s Not, and Why It Happens

 When to see a doctor

-• If your child has a fever.
+- your child has a fever

-• If your child show signs of dehydration.
+- your child shows signs of dehydration

-• If stools are foul smelling or appear 'oily-looking'.
+- stools are foul-smelling or appear oily

 What tests might the doctor do?